Roxi Drive: Career

 In 2020, Roxi Drive wrote the song "Polybius (Arcade Killer)", which was her first collaboration with Glen Jevon as producer, to promote Irons's horror novel Polybius.
 She released a music video for the song "Video Fantasy" in 2020, for which she enlisted the help of a community of 1980s music fans on Instagram; due to the COVID-19 pandemic, they filmed themselves dancing in their homes dressed in 1980s-inspired outfits and hairstyles.
 In July 2020, Roxi Drive was featured on the compilation album Hot Summer Synth Vol. 1, by Future 80's Records.
 She released a single, "1985", in October 2020.
 The song is a collaboration with Sellorekt/LA Dreams and saxophonist Josh Wakeham.
 In the future, Roxi Drive intends to release a VHS tape consisting of her music videos, with interviews in between.

-In Feb 2022, Roxi Drive and Glen Jevon collaborated once again on 'Make Me Scream', a fully in-house produced single with Roxi Drive as author and topliner, and Glen Jevon composing and producing, as well as shooting and editing the accompanying music video.
-Roxi Drive and Glen Jevon are currently writing and recording their first full album together.
+In February 2022, Roxi Drive and Jevon collaborated on the single "Make Me Scream", with Roxi Drive writing and Jevon composing and producing.
+This was followed by "Don't Mess With My Heart" in September, and "Obsession" in July 2023; the latter is the lead single of Roxi Drive's forthcoming album, tentatively titled Obsession.